eR-Biostat/Courses/Data Analysis/Resampling and bootstrap methods using R/README.md

 # The >eR-Biostat initative
 ## Resampling and bootstrap methods using R

-This course is focused on Resampling and bootstrap methods using R.
+This course is focused on Resampling and bootstrap methods using R : the course will be avilable soon.

 The course structure: